skaloronnie/test/Academia vs. Industry.md

 You will be rewarded for contributing key ideas to a product, but you will be **rewarded even more for getting the job done**, collaborating effectively across teams, and pleasing customers.

-This advice may be even more useful for academics founding startups.
-Once you founded your company based on the great research you conducted at the university, the company takes a life of its own and the most important goal is to create a product that users want.